s-Nick/oneAPI-spec/source/elements/oneMath/source/domains/lapack/potrs_batch_scratchpad_size.rst

   .. rubric:: Return Values

-Number of elements of type ``T`` the scratchpad memory should able to hold to be passed to the Group API of the :ref:`onemkl_lapack_potrs_batch` function.
+Number of elements of type ``T`` the scratchpad memory should able to hold to be passed to the Group API of the :ref:`onemath_lapack_potrs_batch` function.

 .. container:: section